 alternative approaches to script-writing, sound design, analog audio, low-budget, black and white, diy, environmentally friendly methods for film processing Labcaf, liberating parameters, working with constraints,

 Roy was the recipient of the 2015 Faculty of Fine Arts Distinguished Teaching Award.

 Roy's teaching philosophy revolves around a quadrant that includes theory, writing, praxis and critique.
 The umbrella that shelters all of these components is the artist’s process.

 He believes that a series of constraints placed on students does not limit their creative possibilities but rather frees them to explore deeper imaginations.
 As such he refers to these limitations as liberating parameters.
 All his assignments and exercises come with a series of liberating parameters, whether the number of actors or locations they can work with, the amount of equipment they have access to, or formal considerations, among many others.
 Born out of cost necessity, this has been a part of his own artistic practice for many years but has proven to be creatively beneficial far beyond fiscal concerns.

-In March of 2015, Roy completed a diary film, A Dark Blue Sky, that examines concepts of fatherhood and home after a divorce.
+Cross is currently knee deepe in a three=year In March of 2015, Roy completed a diary film, A Dark Blue Sky, that examines concepts of fatherhood and home after a divorce.
 He is currently researching low-toxic photochemical processes with his Green Film Lab and methods for small-batch processing of motion picture film.
 He built a 4x5 pinhole camera and is undertaking tests to shoot a landscape and portrait project.

 Currently in post production The Ballad of Ava is a 15 minute experiment in fiction filmmaking.
 The film is one story, broken into three chapters each written and directed by a different filmmaker.